-(b) Failure to comply with applicable requirements, limitations, policies, regulations, statutes, or delegated responsibilities;

-(c) Maintenance training/certification requirements have not been met, or failure to maintain all standards after appointment; or

-(d)- Violation of a material portion of the ethics guidance for Federal employees and/or standards of conduct for Department of Transportation employees.

-(5)- Changes in Authority.
-The COCO modifies delegated authority by written notice in enough time and with sufficient instructions to ensure that the individual� does not make unauthorized commitments.
-The COCO must document any changes in an individual's contracting authority, such as an increase in the number of contractprocurement actions, number or complexity of requisitions, or other operational necessity.
-Any increase or decrease in the dollar value or scope of an individual's contractingprocurement authority requires issuing a new certificate of appointment or warrant and termination of the previous delegated authority.� standards.
-The Such a waiver is conditional, identifies a duration, and states requirements that the individual must satisfy to be fully qualified.
-(See Section 4)
+- (b) Failure to comply with applicable requirements, limitations, policies, regulations, statutes, or delegated responsibilities; - (c) Maintenance training/certification requirements have not been met, or failure to maintain all standards after appointment; or - (d) Violation of a material portion of the ethics guidance for Federal employees and/or standards of conduct for Department of Transportation employees. - (5) Changes in Authority.
+The COCO modifies delegated authority by written notice in enough time and with sufficient instructions to ensure that the individual does not make unauthorized commitments.
+The COCO must document any changes in an individual's authority, such as an increase in the number of procurement actions, number or complexity of requisitions, or other operational necessity.
+Any increase or decrease in the dollar value or scope of an individual's procurement authority requires issuing a new certificate of appointment or warrant and termination of the previous delegated authority. - (6) Waivers.
+The COCO may waive qualification standards if circumstances clearly dictate need for delegation of authority, but an employee does not fully meet required standards.
+Such a waiver is conditional, identifies a duration, and states requirements that the individual must satisfy to be fully qualified.